-Educational activities: Monitoring of lectures and laboratory exercises
+Monitoring of lectures and laboratory exercises

-Evaluation process and methods: Written exams at the end of the semester, both in theoretical lessons and laboratories.
+Written exams at the end of the semester, both in theoretical lessons and laboratories.
 The examinations take place at the end of the semester.

 Use of ICTs (Information and Communication Technologies) / Electronic distribution of the lectures